paulolemus/micromouse/README.md

 # Micromouse
 Code, schematics, and documentation for the University of Hawaii at Manoa UNICORN X mouse.

-NOTE: THE REPO IS CURRENTLY BEING REFACTORED.
-THIS NOTE WILL BE REMOVED WHEN THE REFACTOR IS FINISHED

 ## The Team

 * Paulo Lemus => Software lead